ronrothjr/tricklejs/README.md

 ### Installation

-Just add the Trickle.js file to your project:
+Just add the Trickle.js file to your project and the dependencies listed above.

 ### Usage